- ICH GCP

 Whole Exome and Whole Genome Sequencing for Genotyping of Inherited and Congenital Eye Conditions

-Offsite participants will be screened via phone or secure videoconference, and records will be requested for evaluation of affected participants..
+Offsite participants will be screened via phone or secure videoconference, and records will be requested for evaluation of affected participants.
 Both affected and unaffected eligible participants will undergo genetic counseling and will provide a blood sample and/or saliva sample for exome or genome sequencing.
-Biological relationships may be confirmed prior to exome or genome sequencing.
+Biological relationships will be confirmed prior to exome or genome sequencing.
 Sequence data will be analyzed for primary variants and secondary findings, unless participants choose to opt-out of secondary analysis and reporting.
-All sequence variants deemed clinically relevant will be validated in a CLIA-certified laboratory and the results will be returned to the participant in-person, secure video conference, or by telephone.
+All sequence variants deemed clinically relevant will be validated in a Clinical Laboratory Improvement Amendment (CLIA)-certified laboratory.
+The results will be returned to the participant in-person, secure videoconference, or by telephone.

 Outcome Measures: This is an etiologic study that will generate molecular information about previously-recognized conditions for which participants did not have a molecular diagnosis, as well as molecular information for previously uncharacterized conditions involving the eye.